 Weddings are notoriously difficult to light.
 Churches are usually dark and have random bright spots due to the large stained glass windows (which also cast odd colors).
 Receptions are usually completely dark aside from the DJ’s lighting.
 If your ceremony is outdoors then your photographer has to know how to handle harsh noon sun or dreary dark skies.

 Receptions are a beast in and of itself.
 If your photographer isn’t using an on camera flash or have strobes set up throughout the reception hall, the photos will likely suffer.
 Sorry DJ’s, but you make our lives so much harder.
 DJ lights are bright and usually multi-colored.
-A professional will be able to over power the DJs lights and even know how to use them to their advantage.
+A professional will be able to over power the DJs lights or even know how to use them to their advantage.
 An amateur may also use the built in flash their camera has, which is notoriously harsh and unflattering.
 A professional will use the venue to their advantage and bounce the light off of ceilings or walls, preventing red eye and giving a more even, less harsh light.

 With a professional, you can be sure that they will get great photos, and you’ll be at ease because of it.
 Professionals don’t need inspiration to make great work, it’s their job.
 A professional will be truly invested in what they are doing and therefore give it their all.
 You are helping them make a living after all.
 A professional will be more at ease themselves and be comfortable getting into the thick of things.
 Jumping into the middle of the dance floor, getting up close to the cake smash, catching the tears rolling down your mother’s cheek when she sees you in your dress, and a million other things that a fly on the wall would miss.
 With all that in mind, they also know how physically taxing photographing a wedding is.
 They will be on their feet for 10 hours straight, and be crouching and laying down to get better angles.
+This type of photography is so dependent on experience.
+Every wedding offers more and more lessons about how to perfect the craft.

 High End Products